English and Modern Languages

 Qualification Requirements

-• Scottish Advanced Highers: Students should achieve either AA or AAB, depending on their subject mix.
+Scottish Advanced Highers: Applicants should achieve AA or AAB, depending on their subject combination.

-• International Baccalaureate (IB): A score of at least 38 points, including core points, is required.
-Within this total, candidates should have 666 at Higher Level subjects, reflecting outstanding achievement in the most demanding IB courses.
+International Baccalaureate (IB): A minimum of 38 points, including core points, is expected.
+Within this total, candidates must attain 666 at Higher Level, reflecting exceptional achievement in advanced subjects.

-• Other Equivalent Qualifications: Oxford also welcomes applications from students with alternative qualifications.
-The University provides detailed guidance for those with other UK qualifications (such as the Scottish Highers, Welsh Baccalaureate, or Access courses) as well as for those applying with international qualifications.
+Other Equivalent Qualifications: Oxford welcomes students with alternative UK or international qualifications.
+Detailed guidance is available for qualifications such as the Scottish Highers, Welsh Baccalaureate, Access courses, or other recognised awards.

 Subject Requirements